-Infants who have this style will try to ignore or avoid the primary caregiver in the strange situation.
+Infants who have this style will try to ignore or avoid the primary caregiver in a strange situation.
 They outwardly show little emotion during departures and reunions with the caregiver, and they will also not explore too much regardless of who is in the room.

 As an adult, having an avoidant attachment is also tricky for intimate relationships.
-It means that you are likely to value independence and freedom a lot, and tend to feel smothered or trapped if you spend too much time with your partner.
-As a result, you will manage to push partners away, especially if they are demanding or needy.
+It means that you are likely to value independence and freedom a lot and tend to feel smothered or trapped if you spend too much time with your partner.
+As a result, you will push partners away, especially if they are demanding or needy.
 You are also likely to not share enough of your own emotional needs or desires with your partner and may resent them for expressing these things to you.

 A Disorganised Attachment

 There is a fourth attachment style known as fearful or disorganised.
 This was later identified by one of Ainsworth’s graduate students, Mary Main.
 The infant flips between signs that they are overwhelmed with a “flooded attachment system” and desperation strategies.
 This is often a consequence of significant trauma, as the infant has not established a reliable coping mechanism.
 For example, they want to be close to their primary caregiver, but they are also terrified of being close to them.

 Adults with a disorganised attachment who have been through a complicated relationship with their parents or guardians will find it tough to initiate and maintain a healthy and happy intimate relationship when they are older.
 They will often vacillate between feeling trapped and smothered and wanting freedom one minute and then worrying about how they would ever cope if they lost their partner the next.
 Their behaviour and strong emotional reactions can confuse both an individual with a disorganised attachment and the people they date.

 But How Do I Find Out What Attachment Style I Have?